-From filing out to application to gathering documents, an experienced Social Security Disability attorney can see you through the process.
-An attorney will understand the Social Security Administration’s rules and procedures.
+From filing out the application to gathering documents, an experienced Social Security Disability attorney can see you through the process.
+An Social Security disability attorney will understand the Social Security Administration’s rules and procedures.
 They can assist in properly filing paperwork or if necessary, seeking an appeal to your denial.
 During the process, they will see you through each step.

 What are SSI and SSDI benefits?

 Supplemental Security Income (SSI) covers individuals who worked for five of the last ten years but are currently unable to work because of an injury, and have paid FICA taxes.

 Social Security Disability Insurance (SSDI) is a benefit for people who do not have to pay any FICA taxes out of their income because their take-home pay did not reach a particular level.

 How Can a SSI Disability Lawyers Help?

-Social Security lawyers can help with applications.
+A Social Security disability attorney can help with applications.
 In some cases, a disabled person can qualify for both Social Security Disability benefits and Supplemental Security Income benefits.

-If you think you qualify for SSI and SSDI benefits, a Tampa Bay area disability attorney will sit down with you to review your financial records.
+If you think you qualify for SSI and SSDI benefits, a Tampa Bay area Social Security disability attorney will sit down with you to review your financial records.